ibm-cloud-docs/satellite/link-endpoints.md

 ## About {{site.data.keyword.satelliteshort}} endpoints
 {: #link-about}

-With {{site.data.keyword.satelliteshort}} Link endpoints, you can allow any client that runs in your {{site.data.keyword.satelliteshort}} location to connect to a service, server, or app that runs outside of the location, or allow a client that is connected to the {{site.data.keyword.cloud_notm}} private network to connect to a service, server, or app that runs in your location.
+With {{site.data.keyword.satelliteshort}} link endpoints, you can allow any client that runs in your {{site.data.keyword.satelliteshort}} location to connect to a service, server, or app that runs outside of the location, or allow a client that is connected to the {{site.data.keyword.cloud_notm}} private network to connect to a service, server, or app that runs in your location.
 {: shortdesc}

 To establish the connection, you must specify the destination resource's URL or IP address and port, the connection protocol, and any authentication methods in the endpoint.
-The endpoint is registered with the {{site.data.keyword.satelliteshort}} Link component of your location's {{site.data.keyword.satelliteshort}} control plane.
+The endpoint is registered with the {{site.data.keyword.satelliteshort}} link component of your location's {{site.data.keyword.satelliteshort}} control plane.

 ### Architecture
 {: #link-architecture}